 In Caterpillar Class we aim for high standards in the presentation of our written work.
 As such, pen licences are only issued when that standard has been attained and sustained throughout the curriculum.
 We will be doing weekly handwriting sessions in class, however you can support your child by helping them to practise their joined-up handwriting at home with a pencil.
 They must know how to join any letter to another and do this as a matter of course in their writing to gain a pen licence.

 P.E. will take place on Wednesday and Friday afternoons.
 This half term we will be practising our ball handling skills, both on our own and as part of team.

 The school P.E. policy requires that children get changed into P.E. clothes and shoes for all lessons.
 Your child will need appropriate footwear, shorts, a t-shirt and, in the Winter months, a jumper or sweatshirt.

 As a Church of England school we invite the children to participate in daily prayers at lunchtime (Grace) and end of the day prayers, as well as worshipping in assemblies.
 We have a great Christian ethos throughout the school in which we encourage the children to be polite and respectful when moving around the school, at lunchtime as well as when speaking to each other and adults.

-If you have any questions or queries about life in Caterpillar Class, please come a talk to me.
+As always, if you have any questions or queries about your child or about life in Caterpillar Class, please come and talk to me.